 After the family returned to Nazareth in northern Israel, the last mention of Joseph in Jesus’ life is when the family went to Jerusalem for the Feast of Passover when Jesus was 12.
 Historians have concluded that Joseph died sometime between this event and the opening of Jesus’ public ministry when he was around 30.

-What about the pictures of St Joseph as an old man?
+What about the pictures of St Joseph as an older man?

 There is nothing supporting this from the Scriptures.
-According to Jewish customs at the time, it’s more likely Joseph and Mary were about the same age: mid-teens or early 20s.
+According to Jewish customs, it’s more likely Joseph and Mary were about the same age: mid-teens or early 20s.

 The “Protoevangelium of James” depicted Joseph as an old widower with adult children from a previous marriage.
 It suggested that Jesus’ siblings, described in Mark 6:3 and Matthew 13:55-56, were from Joseph’s previous marriage.
 But there’s no historical basis to the claims in this document, and the fact that it was written centuries after the time of Christ makes it suspect.
 However, it was popular throughout the Middle Ages.